 Translation: MENECOLA – feminine endorsement of Meneco (hypocoristic (i.e. nickname or shortening) of ‘Di Domenico’)/ surname in Foggia/ compare Menica in Lucania

 So Menecola is the feminine version of Meneco which is itself a shortening of the surname ‘Di Domenico’ which simply means ‘descendant of Domenico’.
-In Italian grammar, all nouns are classified according to their grammatical gender.
+In Italian grammar, nouns are classified according to their grammatical gender.
 Generally nouns that end with an ‘a’ are feminine while those that end with an ‘o’ are masculine.

 Another common practice in Italy is the use of soprannome which is simply translated to ‘nickname’ although in Italy soprannommi are used to identify certain clans or branches of families so it’s almost the same as having a third name.
 In Roseto Valfortore the soprannome for Menecola is Cicianedde which translated from the Rosetan dialect means little jug or a little water or wine container made from terracotta.
 It’s pronounced cheech-uh-nedd.